-Merrell is one of few brands that has really mastered the art of creating high-quality shoes for outdoor enthusiasts.
-They are well-known for their innovations on the barefoot/minimalist shoe trend, being a top producer of these styles.
+Merrell is one of the few brands that has really mastered the art of creating high-quality shoes for outdoor enthusiasts.
+They are well-known for their innovations on the barefoot/minimalist shoe trend, being a top producer of these styles of running shoes.

 One of their more popular styles is the Bare Access lineup, with the Bare Access 4 being a well-liked option.